montymxb/Android-Bluetooth/README.md

 <br><br>
 _It is important to note_ that this is just a quick guide for how to get started.
 This is not the only way to implement this library, and I encourage you to adjust your implementation in order to better suit your needs.<br><br>

-<b>Include this library it as a dependency</b> in your Android Studio project.
+<b>Include this library as a dependency</b> in your Android Studio project.
 A simplified explanation is as follows:<br>
   -Build a .aar from _this_ project<br>
   -Place it into the /libs folder of your module within _your_ project<br>
   -Include the following line to include this library within the build.gradle 'dependencies' section, which when done would look something like this...<br>